What is responsive web design, and why does it matter for your author website?

 Squarespace’s built-in responsive design resizes your content and images to fit different devices and screen widths.
 With responsive design, visitors can automatically view your site in many ways, so you don’t need to create and maintain separate sites for every potential device, browser, and display width

-What this means for your site
+What responsive web design means for your site

 This means that any content you add to your website – text, images, buttons and other elements – will automatically resize depending on the size of the screen they are being viewed on.